AdiThakker/AdiThakker.github.io/_posts/2024-02-15-Railway-Oriented-Programming.md

 ---
 layout:     post
-title:      Embracing Railway-Oriented Programming in .NET – A Practical Approach
+title:      Embracing Railway-Oriented Programming in .NET – A Sample Approach
 date:       2024-02-15
 summary:    A Reference for how to leverage Railway Oriented Programming concepts in .NET.
 categories: .NET, Functional Programming